szczyglis-dev/py-gpt/README.md

 - `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

 - `API Endpoint`: OpenAI API endpoint URL, default: https://api.openai.com/v1.

-- `Proxy address`: Proxy address to be used for connection; supports HTTP/SOCKS.

 - `Anthropic API KEY`: Required for the Anthropic API and Claude models.